Have you ever heard someone accuse another player of metagaming? Perhaps you’ve seen the term but weren’t sure what it meant.

 Even so, min-maxing isn’t a concern among all roleplay communities.
 In some games, creating a highly specialized character is considered a fun and acceptable challenge.

 5. Changing your character’s behavior based on your (the player’s) knowledge

 EXAMPLE: You, the player, are aware that a certain character is played by someone with a lot of influence (such as an admin or GM).
 Your character goes out of their way to become friends or allies with them, even though they normally wouldn’t.

-Alternatively, your character goes out of their way to avoid conflict with them because you don’t want to be at a disadvantage against someone who probably knows the game better than you do or who has more influence than you do.
+Alternatively, your character goes out of their way to avoid conflict with them because you don’t want to be at a disadvantage against someone who probably knows the game better than you do or could retaliate using their influence as a GM.